 Privacy & Fair Processing Notice

-Where is patient data collected from?
+Where was patient data collected from?

 The national Cancer Registration Services collect a limited amount of information on all people diagnosed with cancer.
 This includes information about the type of cancer and the treatments received, and the information is supplied by the medical staff involved in delivering care.

 The information from the Cancer Registration Services was linked to other routine hospital datasets to provide some additional detail about surgical treatments (English hospitals use the Hospital Episode Statistics and Welsh hospitals use the Patient Episode Data for Wales).
 The information also included data from the Office for National Statistics (ONS) on the dates of death so that the audit could examine duration of survival after cancer diagnosis.
 The linkage of data from these different sources was undertaken by the Cancer Registration Services.

 Information supplied to the Audit by the Cancer Registration Services was anonymised.
 Common health care identifiers such as NHS numbers or other potentially sensitive information that might identify individuals (such as postcode and date of birth) were not included in the supplied data.
 Data were converted into formats that reduce the risk of identification.
 For example, date of birth was converted to age at admission.
 The National Cancer Registration Services, together with the Healthcare Quality Improvement Partnership and NHS England, were the joint data controllers for the England NABCOP data.